 Information about exposure to certain elements is crucial to diagnosing this condition in addition to blood tests for antibodies, lung function studies and lung imaging studies (CT scan of chest).
 In some cases, a bronchoscopy is necessary.
 In difficult cases, a lung biopsy might be needed to examine lung tissue.

 For treatment, the most crucial step is to avoid further exposure.
 During an acute attack, a steroid is often given and gradually tapered off as the patient’s condition improves.
 If needed, oxygen supplementation is provided along with other supportive measures.
-There are a few things that can be done in the daily jobs of agricultural workers to reduce the chances of developing farmer’s lung including:

 - Efficient drying of hay and cereals before storage.